 The editorial freedom of student editors, journalists, and broadcasters entails adherence to the canons of responsible journalism and broadcasting:

-Each official college-sponsored campus media shall have an adviser from the faculty or staff.
-The adviser’s responsibilities include the following:
+Each official college-sponsored campus media shall have an advisor from the faculty or staff.
+The advisor’s responsibilities include the following:

-- As supervisors the advisers shall guide rather than censor.
+A. As supervisors the advisors shall guide rather than censor.

 B. Advisors shall let it be known they are willing to give guidance, provide counseling, and be there when needed.

 C. Advisors shall share their knowledge of journalism and broadcasting with the staff, stressing that professional standards and ethics be followed at all times.

 D. Advisors shall offer pre-publications/pre-broadcast advice when it is sought and shall offer post-publication/ post-broadcast criticism.